Ghandi suggested that "politics without principle" was one of seven things that he believed would destroy our society.

 Fortunately, Utah has a third and superior method for candidates to get on the ballot.

 The caucus-convention system relies on a dedicated group of party members to deeply research and evaluate candidates and select them at the convention.
 These party members are called delegates and they are chosen by their neighbors at a caucus meeting.
 For example, there are 108 county delegates in House District 5.
 For a candidate to talk to each delegate for 15 minutes would take 9 evenings at 3 hours each.
 That is a better process than some Facebook posts, tweets, short radio and TV ads and a direct mail piece.
 A delegate pledges to spend the time needed to read campaign literature, attend events and meet with the candidates personally to inform their decision.

 The Party exists to facilitate the caucus-convention system so delegates can represent their neighbors in selecting candidates that will protect and promote our platform.

 Cache County is currently 100% Republican in all elected offices.
 I want to keep that percentage where it is, but I am nervous that California is coming to Salt Lake and Salt Lake is coming to Cache County.
 We need to articulate our principles to keep Republicans in the party, and convince principled Independents and principled Democrats to vote for our candidates.

 To do this we must kindly and logically defend our platform principles and hold our elected officials accountable to the platform.
-We need school board members that respect parents rights and teaches our children reading writing and arithmetic while leaving the social experimentation out.
+We need school board members that respect parents rights and supports a system that teaches our children reading, writing and arithmetic while leaving the social experimentation out.
 The woke agenda is already being taught to our children in public schools.